PaenuthOtherProjs/Motivational-widget/README.md

 1. Download the latest release from the [Releases](https://github.com/PaenuthOtherProjs/Motivational-widget/releases) section
 2. Scroll down to "Assets" and click the "MotivationWidget.exe" to download.
 3. Run the executable file - no installation needed!
+4. Note: This program is safe and secure.
+You may scan it with your preferred anti-virus software to check.

 ### Run from Source
 1. Clone this repository